 by M. Wiley

-Our AssessmentAlthough this review is a decade old, the information is still accurate.
-It includes detailed specs and photos, as well as a review of the radio's sound quality with and without the subwoofer.
+Our AssessmentAlthough this review is more than a decade old, the information is still accurate.
+It includes detailed specs and photos, as well as an evaluation of the radio's sound quality with and without the subwoofer.
 The Model Two is ultimately "highly recommended," although no other radios are rated or compared.